saeyslab/nichenet_protocol/R/procedure_code.md

 ## 6 Vsig10      0.649 0.194          0.119   0.170
 ```

 14. Obtain the names of the top 30 ligands.
+Box 3 describes a method for assessing the quality of predicted ligands.

 ```r